Inventory Balancing with Online Learning: Introduction

-We describe an online resource allocation problem using general, neutral terminology.
-A central platform starts with finite and discrete amounts of inventory for multiple resources.
-Each unit of a resource yields a reward when consumed by a customer.
-Customers arrive sequentially, each of which is characterized by a context vector that describes the customer's features.
-Upon the arrival of each customer, the platform selects an action, which corresponds to offering a subset of resources to the customer.
-Then the platform accumulates the reward value for each unit of resource consumed by the customer.
-The objective of the central platform is to maximize the total reward collected from all the resources.
+Initially there is a finite and discrete amount of inventory for each of multiple resources.
+Resources can be converted to rewards when they are consumed by a customer.
+Customers arrive sequentially, each of whom is characterized by a context vector that describes the customer's features.
+Upon the arrival of each customer, an action is selected, after which there is a stochastic consumption of resources, which determines the reward collected.
+For example, the action can represent offering a specific item to the customer at a particular price, and the stochastic consumption can correspond to whether the customer chooses to purchase.
+The distribution of this stochastic consumption depends both on the customer's features and the action selected.
+The objective is to maximize the total expected reward collected from the resources during a finite time horizon of unknown length.

-We make the following two important assumptions in our model: \begin{enumerate} \item The number of future customer arrivals and the context vectors of each one of them are unknown and picked by an adversary.
-As a result, the historical observation at any time step does not provide any information about future customers. \item For each potential combination of context vector and action, there is a fixed unknown distribution over the consumption outcome.
+We highlight two salient aspects of our model: \begin{enumerate} \item The number of future customers and their context vectors are unknown and chosen by an adversary.
+As a result, historical observations do not provide any information about future arrivals. \item For each potential combination of context vector and action, there is a fixed unknown distribution over the consumption outcome.
 That is, two customers arriving at different time periods with identical context vectors will have the same consumption distribution.
 As a concrete example, in e-commerce, the context vector represents the characteristics (e.g., age, location) of an online shopper.
-We are assuming that the conversion rate only depends on the characteristics of the shopper and the product offered.
+We are assuming that the conversion rate only depends on the characteristics of the shopper and the product offered, but not the time.
 The platform needs to learn these conversion rates in an online fashion. \end{enumerate}